nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Listing all reminders : `list_reminders`

 Shows a list of all personal reminders.
-Reminders are automatically sorted by ascending order (oldest to newest).
+Reminders are automatically sorted by ascending order (the earliest reminder date to the latest reminder date).

 Format: `list_reminders`